abhinavk99/jikanpy/README.md

 pretty much identical, please consult [Jikan's documentation](https://jikan.docs.apiary.io/#) for thornier details on how it is meant to be used.
-Perhaps most importantly, Jikanpy does not make any attempts to rate limit itself, so use it as responsibly as you would use the API primitively.
-However, remember that Jikan API has limitations, check out [this section](https://jikan.docs.apiary.io/#introduction/information/rate-limiting) of documentation in order to see to what extent the API is limited or throttled.
+Perhaps most importantly, Jikanpy does not make any attempts to rate limit itself, so use it as responsibly as you would use the API primitively and remember that Jikan API has limitations, check out [this section](https://jikan.docs.apiary.io/#introduction/information/rate-limiting) of documentation in order to see to what extent the API is limited or throttled.